Chris-repo/civ-ipriot-smiley/knowledge_and_evidence.md

 Compare and contrast the classes Happy and Sad.

 1. What is the key difference between the two classes?
-   > Happy has multiple inheritance
+   > Happy has multiple inheritance (inherits Smiley and Blinkable).
+   > One of the inherited classes "Blinkable" requires the Happy class to implement a "blink" method due to it being an abstract method.
+   > The Sad class does not inherit Blinkable.
    >
 2. What are the key similarities?
    > They share the same methods (apart from blink) and inherit from the same base class
    >
 3. What difference stands out the most to you and why?
-   > The happy class inherits from both smiley and blinkable indicating multiple inheritance
+   > The happy class inherits from both smiley and blinkable indicating multiple inheritance, whereas the sad class only inherits from Smiley.
+   > The author of the happy class intended for it to have the functionality to "blink" whereas the sad class omits this.
    >
 4. How does this difference affect the functionality of these classes
-   > Any subclasses of Happy will have a blink functionality
+   > Any subclasses of Happy will have a blink functionality through its inheritance.
-   >
+   > They are functionally the same except for the blink method requirement in happy.

 ### Where is the Sense(Hat) in the code?